Bay of Islands: History

 The bay has many interesting historic towns including Paihia, Russell, Waitangi and Kerikeri.
 Russell, formerly known as Kororāreka, was the first permanent European settlement in New Zealand, and dates from the early 19th century.
 Kerikeri contains many historic sites from the earliest European colonial settlement in the country.
 These include the Mission House, also called Kemp House, which is the oldest wooden structure still standing in New Zealand.
 The Stone Store, a former storehouse, is the oldest stone building in New Zealand, construction having begun on 19 April 1832.
+These settlements also reared horses during this time to the fascination of local Māori who called them "man-carrying dogs" (kurī waha tangata).

 The Bay of Islands was visited in the 19th century by sealing ships and whaling ships that hunted in the ocean around New Zealand, often bartering with local iwi to restock their food supplied with local potatoes and pork.
 In December 1835 Charles Darwin visited the Bay of Islands in HMS Beagle.
 In February 1840, some members of the United States Exploring Expedition were present at the initial signing of the Treaty of Waitangi at Waitangi.

 In a 2006 study, the Bay of Islands was found to have the second bluest sky in the world, after Rio de Janeiro.

 A new fast boat manufactured by the Explore Group was introduced in the Bay of Islands in 2019 to take visitors to the Hole in the Rock at speed.
 The daily transport facility can seat up to 30 passengers and will ply several times during the day.

 Cream Trip

-In 1886, Albert Ernest Fuller launched the sailing ship Undine in the Bay of Islands to deliver coal supplies to the islands within the Bay.
+In 1886, Albert Ernest Fuller launched the sailing ship Undine in the Bay of Islands to deliver coal supplies to the islands within the bay.
 With the fitting of a motor in the early 20th century, Fuller was able to deliver the coal and essential supplies to communities as far out as Cape Brett.

 In 1927 Fuller acquired Cream Trip from Eddie Lane – with the facilities on board to transport cream from the islands, and by the 1960s, the newly commissioned Bay Belle started this run.

 Although a modern catamaran now takes this historical route of the original Cream Trip, Bay Belle continues to transport visitors and locals between Paihia and Russell throughout the day.

+Islands within the bay

+The islands in the bay include: